thlearningcoder/testrepo/README.md

 ### Objectives

-Popular Data Science programming languages
++ Popular Data Science programming languages
-Commonly used libraries
++ Commonly used libraries
-Other used Data Science tools
++ Other used Data Science tools
-Arithmatic expressions in Python
++ Arithmatic expressions in Python
 Some of the most commonly used programming languages in Data Science are:

-Python
+1. Python
-SQL
+2.SQL
-R
+3. R
-Julia
+4. Julia
-Scala
+5. Scala
 Some of the most commonly used libraries in the field of Data Science include:

-TensorFlow
+1. TensorFlow
-Numpy
+2. Numpy
-Scipy
+3. Scipy
-Motplotlib
+4. Motplotlib
-PyTorch
+5. PyTorch